 Similarly, if a doctor prescribes an incorrect drug or dosage, they may be held liable for the patient’s resultant injuries.

-Determining fault in a dangerous drugs liability case is an extremely complex process best handled by an attorney from our firm.
+Determining fault in a dangerous drugs liability case is an extremely complex process best handled by a personal injury lawyer from our firm.
 Your lawyer will establish who was at fault for your injuries and determine the monetary value of the damages you incurred as a result.
+Let us help you hold the responsible parties accountable for the harm caused by dangerous medications.

 “Damages” is the legal term for the total of ways your injury has harmed you.
 These can be either economic (i.e., financial) or non-economic in nature.
 Since pharmaceuticals affect patients differently, the injuries caused by dangerous drugs can be psychological, emotional, physical, and financial.
 Examples of the types of harm you might experience include: